(for students admitted in previous cohorts, please refer to your Programme Handbook)

 MATESOL (Digital Technology for English Learning and Teaching)

 - any 2 Electives

-In Semester 1 of 2022/23, the default mode of teaching of all classes will be in-person on campus using face-to-face mode.
-Students who are currently not in Hong Kong are advised to make their travel plan as early as possible and allow sufficient time for off-campus quarantine in compliance with the Government's requirements.
+In 2024/25, the default mode of teaching of all classes will be in-person on campus using face-to-face mode.
+Students who are currently not in Hong Kong are advised to make their travel plans as early as possible.